 Exceptional university seeking exceptional recruiter.
-Help students start their next adventure in Alaska as a regional senior admissions counselor based in Seattle/Tacoma.
+Help students start their next adventure in Alaska as a regional Senior Admissions Counselor based in Southern California.

-50 Collaborate with Director of Admissions with developing and implementing admissions strategies for regional recruiting.
+50 Collaborate with the Associate Director of Admissions for Recruitment with developing and implementing admissions strategies for regional recruiting.

 Is the primary point of contact for students from territory, guiding them through the application and admissions process; serve as a secondary point of contact for all other students.